 Max turned toward the door, ready to tear apart whoever was tearing about his house in such ridiculous fashion.
 He planted his hands on his hips—

 And froze, lips slightly parted, words forgotten.
-Whatever he had expected, it was not a bloody highwayman.
+Whatever he had expected, it was not the stunning specimen before him.
 He looked precisely like all the absurd penny story images of a highwayman: dark, dashing, dangerous.
 Given he had not heard so much as a creak until the man had chosen to make himself known, the description might be more accurate than Max liked.

 The man was tall, and the breadth of those shoulders was absolutely absurd.
 He skin was so dark it was more black than brown.
 A handsome face, sharp cheeks and broad nose, large brown eyes.
 His hair was cut quite close to his head.
 Max had briefly taken up with a woman who kept her hair that way; he had loved to run his fingers over it, back and forth and back again.
 Max wanted to do it to the man before him, then stroke the lines of his face, the sharp cut of those cheekbones and that mouth.
 Ridiculous.
 Who needed lips like that?
 Max wanted to bite them.

 Damn it all, he hated distractions—especially good-looking ones glaring hard enough Max was grateful the man did not appear to be carrying a weapon.
 “Who the bloody hell are you and what are you doing in my home?”